ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_1.rst

 .. image:: /_static/data_part_1/cursor-data-in-plot.png

-As already seen in `A Simple Visualisation <https://confluence.ecmwf.int/display/METV/A+Simple+Visualisation>`_, the Cursor Data can also be used to inspect grid point values.
+As already seen in :ref:`A Simple Visualisation <a_simple_visualisation>`, the Cursor Data can also be used to inspect grid point values.
 Activate it and check it against the plotted values!

 Scattered Data in Geopoints files